amitadate/amitadate.github.io/_pages/cv.md

 ## Screenwriting

 Since high school, I have been Screenwriting, I like to write Visually.
 Along the years i have come to the realization that the process of writing the experience that can be seen and heard on the screen leads to a latent understanding of the story itself.
+I like to watch movies and dissect them based on their screenplay.

+ During my free time, I am constantly in search for an immersive experience in the form of video content.
 A screenwriter whom i admire is Aaron Sorkin, The West Wing is one of my favorite tv show of all time.

-During my free time, i like to watch movies and dissect them based on their screenplay.
-I am constantly in search for an immersive experience in the form of video content.

 ## Reading